 Our team was focused on special projects, which means I got to pick my own research topics, present frequently to high-level executives, and travel internationally to tour cutting-edge research facilities.
 And I absolutely hated it.
-On paper, it was a great job – I could walk to work, I enjoyed my coworkers, we went to dinner and drinks after work, and I had a say in what I was working on.
+On paper, it was a great job.
+I could walk to work, I enjoyed my coworkers, and I had a say in what I was working on.
 But I was also constantly stressed, I didn’t get along with my boss, the hours were strict, and the traveling was tiring.

 I wondered how I had even ended up feeling so miserable, stressed, and stuck.

 I was afraid that I would never find a job I liked- I had thought that having a “good” job when I graduated meant everything would just work out.
 And now that I could see this wasn’t the case, I didn’t know what to do.
 How was it possible to be this miserable just because of a job?
 I had a wonderful boyfriend, friends, family, apartment, and so much else going for me.
 How was it possible to have my job overshadow all of this?